-Are you interested in volunteering during a public health emergency?
-The Medical Reserve Corps offers opportunities for both medical and non-medical volunteers to serve during emergencies at evacuation sites, shelters and points of dispensing.
-The NOMRC also assists the community by providing first aid stations at planned events and preparedness trainings at health fairs and other events.
+Are you interested in volunteering during a public health emergency or promoting public health preparedness?
+The New Orleans Medical Reserve Corps offers opportunities for both medical and non-medical volunteers to promote public health preparedness through outreach and to serve during emergencies at evacuation sites, shelters and points of dispensing.